Generation Alpha: COVID-19 pandemic

-Much of Generation Alpha are living through the global COVID-19 pandemic as young children.
+Much of Generation Alpha lived through the global COVID-19 pandemic as young children.
 Although they are at far less risk of becoming seriously ill with the disease than their elders, this cohort is dramatically affected by the crisis in other ways.
 Many are faced with extended periods out of school or daycare and much more time at home, which raised concerns about potential harm to the development of small children and the academic attainment of those of school age while putting some, especially the particularly vulnerable, at greater risk of abuse.
 The crises also led to increased child malnutrition and increased mortality, especially in developing countries.

-A study of the understanding of seven to twelve year olds of the pandemic in the UK, Spain, Canada, Sweden, Brazil and Australia found that more than half of children knew a significant amount about COVID-19.
+A study of the understanding of seven- to twelve-year-olds of the pandemic in the UK, Spain, Canada, Sweden, Brazil and Australia found that more than half of children knew a significant amount about COVID-19.
 They associated the topic with various negative emotions saying it made them feel "worried", "scared", "angry" and "confused".
 They tended to be aware of the types of people which were most vulnerable to the virus and the restrictions which were enforced in their communities.
 Many had learned new terms and phrases in relation to the pandemic such as social distancing.
 They were most commonly informed about COVID-19 by teachers and parents, but also learned about the subject from friends, television and the Internet.

 A report by UNICEF in late 2021 described the COVID-19 pandemic as "the biggest threat to children in our 75-year history."
 It noted that amongst other effects, levels of child poverty and malnutrition had sharply increased.
 Education and the services designed to protect vulnerable children had been disrupted across the world.
-Child labour rates had increased, reversing a twenty year fall.
+Child labour rates had increased, reversing a 20-year fall.

-Projections
+While children were at less direct risk in general from COVID-19, the disease was nevertheless a top-ten cause of death for children during the most acute phases of the pandemic.
+In the United States, it was the sixth leading cause of death for children in 2021 and the eighth in 2023.
+The CDC reported that, globally, 10.5 million children had been orphaned by COVID-19.